 - the existence of an individual human being or animal.

-The dictionary’s definition embodies the usage of life in the Bible in the following verse.
+The dictionary’s definition embodies “life” usage in the Bible in the following verse.

 And these are the years of the life of Ishmael, an hundred and thirty and seven years: and he gave up the ghost and died; and was gathered unto his people.Genesis 25:17 (KJV)

-Quite often, however, the meaning of life as we understand it today is not the meaning intended by the Bible, and these are the instances this post is aiming to tackle.
-This usage of “life”, is one of the core themes of the Bible, and at the least, it is worth shouting.
+Often, the meaning of the word life as we understand it today is not the meaning intended by the Bible, and these are the instances this post aims to tackle.
+This usage of “life” is one of the core themes of the Bible, and at the least, it is worth shouting.

-The following verses go to show that this life that they speak of is not just merely being alive in the flesh but instead of something more profound.
+The following verses show that this life that they speak of is not just merely being alive in the flesh but instead of something more profound.

 In him was life; and the life was the light of men.John 1:4 (KJV)